vrothenbergUCSD/pymotif/README.md

 pymotif <peaks file> <genome> <output directory> -size # [options]
 ```

-The follwoing command assumes you are in the repo directory and have downloaded GRCm38.fa to the example-files folder.
+The following command assumes you are in the repo directory and have downloaded GRCm38.fa to the example-files folder.

 To run `pymotif` on a small test example (using files in this repo):
 ```